SamHowie/namespace.js/compiler/README.md

 The path to the source folder where all your Javascript files are kept.

-### namespace-module
+### namespace_module

 The path to the NamespaceJS script.

 ### output

 Where to output the compiled script.
-Multiple paths may be specified by using ";" as a delimeter.
+Multiple paths may be specified by using ';' as a delimeter.

 ```javascript
 // Example of multiple output paths.